ray-project/ray/docker/ray-deps/README.md

 ## About
+This is an internal image, the [`rayproject/ray`](https://hub.docker.com/repository/docker/rayproject/ray) or [`rayproject/ray-ml`](https://hub.docker.com/repository/docker/rayproject/ray-ml) should be used!

-This is an internal image that has the python-level dependencies for `Ray` and the `Ray Autoscaler`.
+This has the python-level dependencies for `Ray` and the `Ray Autoscaler`.
 The `ray` image is built on top of this.
 This image is built periodically or when dependencies are added.
 [Find the Dockerfile here.](https://github.com/ray-project/ray/blob/master/docker/ray-deps/Dockerfile)